wandb/docs/docs/guides/hosting/data-security/secure-storage-connector.md

 Follow these steps to provision the S3 bucket in your AWS account:

 * Create the S3 bucket with a name of your choice.
+Optionally create a folder which you can configure as sub-path to store all W&B files.
 * Enable bucket versioning.
 * Enable server side encryption, using the KMS key from the previous step.
 * Configure CORS with the following policy: